Bacterial Endotoxins Test (BET)

 As an endotoxin is a type of pyrogen, both assays test for harmful Gram-negative bacteria that can produce life-threatening symptoms if introduced into the bloodstream or spinal fluid.
 The rabbit pyrogen test is an in vivo (performed inside of a living organism) test to detect pyrogens.
-If a rabbit is injected with a pyrogenic product, their body temperature will increase and it is possible to make a determination of the presence of pyrogens.
-However, the RPT is prone to errors and can result in the death of the rabbit.
+If a rabbit is injected with a pyrogenic product, its body temperature will increase making it possible to determine the presence of pyrogens.
+However, the RPT is prone to errors and can result in the rabbit's death.

 A bacterial endotoxin test (BET), such as LAL (limulus amebocyte lysate), is an in vitro assay used to detect bacterial endotoxins.
 The bacterial endotoxin test uses the lysate from blood cells from horseshoe crabs to detect bacterial endotoxins.
 As the BET is an in vitro (performed outside of a living organism; not a destructive assay) assay, the three principles of Replace, Reduce, and Refine was a primary consideration when developing the test.